texastribune/donation-builder/README.md

 In your terminal, you should see s3_sync applying any updates to files for the project.
 You can also check the project s3 bucket to ensure that all files have been synced there.
 Change config.after_build back to its default of false after deploying.

 ### Heroku

+## Examples

+The Texas Tribune uses this project for our donations site.
+You can see it live [here](http://support.texastribune.org/) and visit the repo [here](https://github.com/texastribune/donations-app).

 ## Contributors